-The Hammond A. Hosmer House is located at 1557 Massachusetts Avenue in Lexington, next to the Police Station.
+The Hammond A. Hosmer House used to be located at 1557 Massachusetts Avenue in Lexington and is now located on Blossomcrest Rd.

 From the Hosmer House Historic Structure Report (2010):